jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/input-output/input-output-parameter-passing.md

 If a command parameter is typed with in, out, or though,
 then an object command can also be given a title depending
-on whether it will be input, output, throughput, etcetera.
+on whether it might be input, output, throughput, etcetera.

 input is not an object that something is done to.
 It can be considered an object doing something to another object.
 So it is clearly an actor.